-1.3 This Licensing Policy has been prepared in accordance with the provisions of the Licensing Act 2003 and the Guidance issued by the Secretary of State under Section 182 of the Act.
-The Policy will take effect on 7 January 2011 and will remain in force for a period of not more than three years.
-A review and further consultation will be carried out no later than Autumn 2013.
-If any amendments to the Licensing Policy are needed before the review period they will only be made following consultation with those parties referred to in paragraph 1.4 below.
+2.3 This Licensing Policy has been prepared in accordance with the provisions of the Licensing Act 2003 and the Guidance issued by the Home Secretary under Section 182 of the Act.
+The Policy will take effect on 29 January 2016 and will remain in force for a period of not more than five years.
+A review and further consultation will be carried out no later than Autumn 2020.
+If any amendments to the Licensing

+Policy are needed before the review period they will only be made following consultation with those parties referred to in paragraph 2.4 below.

-- 1.4 There are a number of groups who have an interest in the licensing of premises under the Licensing Act 2003, including the licensed trade, customers, residents and enforcing agencies.
+- 2.4 There are a number of groups who have an interest in the licensing of premises under the Licensing Act 2003, including the licensed trade, customers, residents local councillors and enforcing agencies.
 All these parties have views and concerns that require consideration as part of the licensing function.
 Before publishing the Licensing Policy and any amendments to it, the Licensing Authority will consult with Gloucestershire Police; Gloucestershire Fire and Rescue Service; City Council Planning and Environmental Health, bodies representing local holders of personal licences, premises licences and club premises certificates; and local businesses and residents in the District.
-In addition, the Licensing Authority may also consult with other local bodies and agencies as appropriate. - 1.5 In drawing up and reviewing this policy the Licensing Authority must consult with:-
+In addition, the Licensing Authority may also consult with other local bodies and agencies as appropriate. - 2.5 In drawing up and reviewing this policy the Licensing Authority must consult with:-